 Pete took another pull on his pint and sat considering.
 Finally he spoke.

 “What would happen if it did?” he asked.
 “T’ hunt monitors will go back to being sabs.
-Never be like it was in our day.”To read more, log in (above) or click to subscribe.
+Never be like it was in our day.”To read more, log in above or click here to subscribe.